 Car Companies That Went Out Of Business

-Just like in other businesses, automotive manufacturers come and go.
-Common reasons include bad marketing, poor management, mergers, or being phased out by a parent company.
-Quite often though, it is a series of events that put a car company out of business.
+Just like in any other business, automotive manufacturers have come and gone.
+Common reasons include bad management, poor marketing, mergers, or being phased out by a parent company.
+Quite often it is a series of events that puts a car company out of business.

 The many innovations of the Tucker automobile included aerodynamic styling, rear mounted engine, four wheel independent suspension, and a host of safety features.

 Read: Tucker History